anceque/hexBinDecConversions/README.md

 hexBinDecConversions
 ====================

-a website based conversion tool from Dec numbers to Binary or Hexadecimal numbers
+a web based conversion tool from Dec numbers to Binary or Hexadecimal numbers

 v0.1
 ----